 Although Malvern St James has opted out from the regulatory requirements linking to the Learning and Development requirements, these continue to form the basis of practice within the EYFS at Malvern St James.
 The Early Learning Goals establish expectations for most children to reach by the end of the Foundation Stage.
-The QCA Curriculum Guidance identifies 'stepping-stones' of progress towards the Early Learning Goals.
-These stepping-stones and Early Learning Goals are used to inform our initial planning, which progresses to objectives determined by Malvern St James and links to the National Curriculum for Key Stages 1 and 2.
-All planning is maintained by staff in classrooms.
+We follow the guidance provided by 'The British Association of Early Childhood Education' within their Development Matters document, to support our planning and delivery of the EYFS, which progresses to objectives determined by Malvern St James with links to the National Curriculum for Key Stages 1 and 2.
+We follow the EYFS guidance material demonstrating that: